noklesta/glossa_testcorpus/README.md

 * Copy the `TEST` directory found in the `corpus_data` directory to the location where you want to store corpus data.
-* Copy the file `corpus_registry/test` to your CWB registry location and edit the `PATH` line in this file to point to the location of the `TEST` directory.
+* Copy the file `corpus_registry/test` to your CWB registry location and edit the `PATH` line in this file to point to the `TEST` directory.
 * Copy the contents of the `html` directory to the `html` directory below `htmlRoot` in your Glossa installation.
 * Copy the contents of the `js` directory to the `js` directory below `htmlRoot` in